abhishek-kr03/GOSU/README.md

 ```

 #### 8. **Structures and Typelists**
-- Used in Guidewire for defining standard values like "State", "ClaimStatus", etc.
+Used in Guidewire for defining controlled vocabularies (e.g., "State", "ClaimStatus").
+They enable localization and enforce valid values.
-- Helps in localization and business logic constraints

 #### 9. **Bundles and Transactions**
-- Used for managing data persistence in Guidewire
+Used for grouping and managing data operations.
+Ensures atomicity and consistency in database operations.

-- Example: `Bundle`, `commit()`, `remove()`, `add()`
+- `Bundle`, `commit()`, `remove()`, `add()`
-- Ensures data consistency during DB operations

 #### 10. **Gosu Templates (`.gsp` files)**
-- Used for generating PDFs, letters, and formatted output
+Gosu Server Pages are templating files for generating dynamic documents such as PDFs and emails.
+They support embedding Gosu logic into markup.

-- Contains dynamic expressions and loops
+- Supports loops, conditions, and expressions
-- Looks like HTML + Gosu syntax
+- Similar to JSP or Razor syntax

 #### 11. **Unit Testing in Gosu**
+Gosu supports unit testing through `TestClass`, enabling automated test execution.

 ```gosu
 uses gw.test.TestClass